auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 _If your average happiness makes you dissatisfied, don't give up yet!_

 You may not have reached your true set point.
 Your set point is heavily influenced by your health.
-Focus first on [sleep](/sleep/), [nutrition](/MINDdiet/), and [exercise](/calisthenics/), in that order.
+Focus first on breathing, [sleep](/sleep/), [nutrition](/MINDdiet/), and [exercise](/calisthenics/), in that order.

 Your circumstances influence happiness and your ability to maintain your health.
 Some environments are toxic or don't support growth.
 We must make a voluntary action to change to a different set of circumstances as best we can.

 We mostly need to invest work and energy into our voluntary actions to make ourselves as happy as we desire.
 We must choose to prioritize our health with a focus on balancing our needs in life.

-Recognize and accept that happiness and well-being are not a destination to reach and rest at but must continually strive for and renew.
+Recognize and accept that happiness and well-being are not a destination to reach and rest at but you must continually strive for and renew.

 A short story on controlling emotions: